Birds – Ol Pejeta

 Best Time for Bird Watching

-Bird watching at Ol Pejeta Conservancy is good throughout the year; however, the migrants from Europe and north Africa are present November through April.
-This partly coincides with the Wet season, when many species can be seen in breeding plumage as they are nesting.
-The best time for general wildlife viewing is from July to September and January to March.
+Bird watching at Ol Pejeta Conservancy is good throughout the year, however, the migrants from Europe and North Africa are present from November through April.
+This partly coincides with the Wet season (October to May) when many species can be seen in breeding plumage as they are nesting.
+For the best weather, and for combining birding with general wildlife viewing, the best months are December to February.

 Want To Visit Ol Pejeta?